Logible/note/15.研究生/研1/Word/7word.md

 2. so feel free to take that **with a grain of salt**
 3. but that **coarser granularity** may hurt performance

+- granularity<image style="height:300px; background-color:#CDDEC2" src="images/image-3.png"/>

 ## 11-09

 1. trait
 2. ascribe
 3. sibling
 4. affiliation
 5. multilingual /ˌmʌltɪˈlɪŋɡwəl◂/
 6. stubborn
 7. rivalry